ninankkim/random-quote-gen/README.md

 # Random Quote Generator

-The website allows users to do things.
+The website allows users to do generate random quotes.

+# Technology Used:

+HTML, CSS, and Javascript